Best of luck to all of our students sitting the Music Aptitude Test for Haberdashers’ Aske’s Prendergast School & Hatcham College.

-Applicants will be invited to sit a multiple choice aural test in music on the morning of Saturday 29 September 2018.
+Applicants will be invited to sit a multiple choice aural test in music.

-Applicants who achieve the score required will be offered a music audition which will be held w/c 8 October and w/c 15 October 2018.
+Applicants who achieve the score required will be offered a music audition which will be held usually in October (dates TBC).

 If your child/ward is applying under the music aptitude criterion at both Prendergast School and Haberdashers’ Aske’s Hatcham College, they will take the music aural test at Haberdashers’ Aske’s Hatcham College.
 The result achieved will be passed on to Prendergast School by the College.